Written by SirWalterRunning on October 16, 2020

 How can I sign up?

 - Teams will need captains and they can sign up to be considered.
-Apply Here if interested in running.
-We will be in touch shortly on details.
+Application is closed.

 - We could use a few Volunteers (aka Squirrel Squad) as well.
 Shoot us an email and we’ll fill you in on needs.